yudiz-ritikapatel/bannerslider-extension/README.md

 How to Create New Banner

-From the `Admin Panel`, navigate to `Yudiz BannerSlider -> Manage Banner`, in the right side, click on  `Add New Banner Content` button.
+From the `Admin Panel`, navigate to `Yudiz BannerSlider -> Manage Banner`, in the right side, click on  `Add New Banner` button.

 #### 6.2.1  Banner Information